SURFscz/scitoken-surfsara/README.md

 ## API EndPoints
-In the demo, there is a simple API to generate, validate, consume and revoke scitokens.
+The library allows simple operations to generate, validate and consume scitokens.
 The endpoints for the SciToken demo are shown in the `SciTokenAPI.yaml` file.

+**IMPORTANT: The endpoint that handles the OAuth2 flow for obtaining refresh tokens is `oauth2RefreshToken`**.
+So when you provide the `redirect_uri` parameter during OAuth2 registration bear this in mind.

 ## Build and Deployment

-### Running Scitoken Server
-Since the library is a Flask application and the motivation is just to build a running example, the library is run through `flask run`.
-Obviously there are better ways for scalability and so on (see the ToDo list below).

 ### OAuth2 Server
 Deployment of the Oauth2 server is done through a container.
 You first need to build it: